simolus3/drift/docs/pages/docs/Using SQL/drift_files.md

 {% include "blocks/snippet" snippets = drift_tables %}

-After running the build runner with `flutter pub run build_runner build`, drift will write the `database.g.dart` file which contains the `_$MyDb` superclass.
+After running the build runner with `dart run build_runner build`, drift will write the `database.g.dart` file which contains the `_$MyDb` superclass.
 Let's take a look at what we got: